mmartinjoo/horizontal.app/docs/memgraph-cluster.md

 sudo sysctl -p /etc/sysctl.d/99-memgraph.conf
 ```

-that needs to run on every Memgraph node
+that needs to run on every Memgraph node. it's included in the `start.sh` script